Skip to main content Skip to main menu Skip to search box

 number five

-Outflow is credited and will carry over to a future billing period (if you contribute more energy than you use).
+Outflow is credited and will carry over to future billing periods (if you contribute more energy than you use).

-Cogeneration and Small Power Production – Rate QF
+Rate QF – Cogeneration and Small Power Production Facilities

-Learn more about distributed generation in Iowa from the Iowa Utilities Board and the Iowa Energy Office.
+Learn more about distributed generation in Iowa from the Iowa Utilities Commission and the Iowa Energy Office.

 Illinois Applications and Rate Information

 With net metering, energy delivered to MidAmerican at the metering location is subtracted from the energy consumed (kWh consumed minus kWh delivered).
-If a customer consumes more energy than they deliver, the resulting net kilowatt-hour is billed to the customer at the same electric rate at which the customer normally purchases their energy from MidAmerican.
+If a customer consumes more energy than they deliver, the resulting net kWh is billed to the customer at the same electric rate at which the customer normally purchases their energy from MidAmerican.
 If the customer delivers excess energy to MidAmerican's electric distribution system during the billing period, net metering provides the customer energy and/or delivery credits that can be stored in the customer's account for future use in subsequent billing periods.
-These excess credits expire based on the annual period (April or October) the customer selects in the Net Metering Application.
+Under Rate NM, these excess credits expire based on the annual period (April or October) the customer selects in the Net Metering Application.
+Under Rate NEM, these credits do not expire, unless the customer terminates service.

 Note: Electric customers installing a distributed generation facility and seeking net metering in Illinois must provide an Installer Certification Form, a Net Metering Application and a copy of the installation invoice.